mmu-webdesign/Level4-web-term-1/HTML/12-images.md

 <img src="dinosaur.jpg">
 ```

-If the image was in an images subdirectory, which was inside the same directory as the HTML page (which Google recommends for SEO/indexing purposes), then you'd embed it like this:
+If the image was in an `images` subdirectory, which was inside the same directory as the HTML page (which Google recommends for SEO/indexing purposes), then you'd embed it like this:

 ```
 <img src="images/dinosaur.jpg">
 ```
 And so on.

 > Note: Search engines also read image filenames and count them towards SEO.
-Therefore, you should give your image a descriptive filename; dinosaur.jpg is better than img835.png.
+Therefore, you should give your image a descriptive filename; `dinosaur.jpg` is better than `img835.png`.

 You could embed the image using its absolute URL, for example: